nextml-code/capability/README.md

 # Introduction
 The purpose of this repository is to prove our capability to deliver machine learning solutions.
-It’s short and to the point.

 In machine learning, simple solutions usually work, and “cool” tricks often redundant.
 Our goal is to deliver value, not to “impress” with overly complicated solutions.